 Module credits 24.00

 NQF Level 07

 Prerequisites GGY 201.
-Registration for this module only allowed in parallel with GGY 301 presented in Q3.

 Contact time 1 practical per week

 Language of tuition Module is presented in English

 Department Geography Geoinformatics and Meteorology

-Period of presentation Semester 2

 This module will require students to apply the geographic knowledge and skills they have acquired during their first three years of study in Geography.
 Based on an annually selected theme, e.g. related to spatial injustice within the City of Tshwane, students will be introduced to the basic principles of conducting research in the field of human geography.
 Guiding them through the process of proposal writing and then conducting a small-scale, in-depth qualitative/quantitative research project, students will be tasked to produce a detailed, reflective and evidence-based account of their 6-month research in the form of a digital portfolio.